TX00DS64-3009/course-info/README.md

 Overall, by achieving these learning outcomes, students will have gained a solid foundation in algorithms and data structures that will enable them to succeed in a variety of fields, even if they do not intend to major in computer science.

+## Course Mechanics

+This course is worth 5 ECTS which maps to 135 hours: (1 ECTS = 27 hours ).

+The workload is divided into mini-lectures, homework, group activities and pair programming tasks.

+In addition to the lectures, you should plan to spend some time each week studying beyond class.

+## Schedule

+The course is 8 weeks long, from Mars 16, 2023 till May 04, 2023.

+Here's the schedule for this time period:

+- Thursday 09.00 – 12.00:  Zoom
+- Thursday 13.00 – 16.00:  Zoom

 ## Grading, Quizzes and Midterms

 ### Grades